superlinked/VectorHub/docs/contributing/style_guide.md

 #### PERMISSION
 Make sure you have permission to reuse any images you include in your VectorHub article.
-Even your own modified versions of images owned by someone else should be cited as a "Modified version of" the original source.
+Cite your own modified versions of images owned by someone else as a "Modified version of" the original source.

 Cite sources for all graphics, images, direct quotations, and others' unique or patented ideas.